 This option uses the timestamp generated inside the Network Master.
 You can measure one-way latency by receiving Ethernet frames from another Network Master.
 To do this, you need to synchronize two Network Masters' timestamp with GPS.
 Note that, after the clocks are synchronized with GPS, they run without synchronization between two Network Masters.
 This causes time difference between the clocks as the time elapses.

-The degree of the difference depends on the internal clock accuracy that is listed in External Interfaces in the MT1000A Specifications.
+The degree of the difference depends on the internal clock accuracy that is listed in External Interfaces in the MT1040A Specifications.
+For how to synchronize timestamp with GPS, refer to Timestamp Synchronization Procedure.